-The Parks and Recreation Department for the City of Danbury offers extensive programming opportunities for resident’s young and the young at heart.
+The Danbury Recreation Department’s goals are to offer extensive recreational programming opportunities for residents young and the young at heart.
 Opportunities include participating in recreational activities or enjoying our leisure facilities.
-Our park maintainers work diligently every day to ensure every facility is manicured and has been carefully prepared to ensure optimum use of that playing surface, whether it is for a game or practice session.
-Parks staff also maintains 101 other sites at public places and schools throughout the city, planting flowers, pruning shrubs, trimming trees and mowing grass.
-We continue to invest our resources rebuilding infield surfaces and making improvements with drainage at many of our facilities.
+Our objectives to achieve this includes: employing park maintainers to work diligently every day to ensure every facility is manicured and has been carefully prepared to ensure optimum use of that playing surface, whether it is for a game or practice session.
+Additionally, we continue to invest our resources in rebuilding infield surfaces and making improvements with drainage at many of our facilities.